You always have the right to appeal a Medicare decision.

 Level 4: Review by the Appeals Council

-If you disagree with the OMHA decision, you have 60 days to request a review by the Appeals Council (there is no minimum claim amount requirement for Level 4).
+If you disagree with the OMHA decision, you have 60 days to request a review by the Appeals Council.

 To file this request, simply follow the instructions included with the Level 3 decision.
 Start by completing Form DAB-101: Request for Review of Administrative Law Judge Medicare Decision/Dismissal.
 You may also file a written request, following the same instructions listed above.